On this page

-Childcare benefit is an allowance to cover the costs of childcare.
-If your child is attending a registered childcare facility, you may receive childcare benefits as a self-employed professional for the hours you spend on your business.
+Childcare benefit contributes to the cost of childcare.
+If your child is attending a registered childcare centre or creche, you may receive childcare benefits as a freelancer/self-employed professional for the hours you spend on your business.
 These may, for example, be the hours that you spend:

-- to produce quotations or to keep your website updated;
+- writing quotations or keeping your website updated;

-- on following courses or training for your business.
+- following courses or training for your business.

-Travelling time for commuting purposes may not be deemed to be worked hours.
+Travelling time for commuting purposes are not deemed to be worked hours.

 Test calculation and time recording

 You can perform a test calculation (Dutch) to determine for how many hours you may be entitled to childcare benefit.
 The number of hours you work must be plausible, for example, if you can prove how much time you spend on an assignment by recording the number of hours.